aijaz/blog/content/pages/about.md

 As a hacker by nature, I enjoy making things.
 I'm the developer and designer behind the [Qur'an Memorizer](https://quranmemorizer.com) iOS app, and am currently working as an iOS developer at [Gogo Business Aviation](https://business.gogoair.com/).
+Outside my day job, I'm most excited about working with [Zaina Foundation][zf] where I'm responsible for the technology that connects foster parents in the US with children they sponsor in orphanages in India.
 I like to dabble in photography, woodworking, origami, and making tangible things with my hands.
 Oh, I've also written  a pretty nifty open-source job scheduler called [TaskForest](http://www.taskforest.com).
 For those who are interested, I've also put up a <a href="#work">somewhat detailed account of my work experience</a> towards the bottom of this page.